tomklecha/AddressBook/README.md

 # Comments

 - Technology used for observing data was Android's Live Data.
-Since lack of knowledge of RXjava, i delivered the application in technology, I felt more familliar with.
-With more time to study, I would definitely try RXJava.
-For the scale of the project, LiveData usage is enough.
-Obviously
+I have used this technology as it is the one I am most proficient in.

-- With testing the application, i don't have much experience within androidTest, so the tests attached are more concentrated on validation of inputs of contact.
+- Regarding testing the application, the tests attached are more concentrated on validation of inputs of contact.
-I would like to work on it more in future, as TDD development is a very good way of developing apps.
+I am committed to expand my knowledge of TDD in the near future, as I believe is an excellent way of developing apps.
+AndroidTests at the beginning were performed without LiveData, that is why some might not be working.